-(i) Appoint an executive director and general counsel, by majority vote of the members of the committee, and fill any vacancy in that office in the same manner.

-(j) Have general administrative responsibility for the operations of its staff.

-(k) Have standing to seek judicial review, on behalf of the Legislature or the citizens of this state, of the validity or invalidity of any administrative rule to which the committee has voted an objection and which has not been withdrawn, modified, repealed, or amended to meet the objection.
+- (i) Appoint an executive director and general counsel, by majority vote of the members of the committee, and fill any vacancy in that office in the same manner. - (j) Have general administrative responsibility for the operations of its staff. - (k) Have standing to seek judicial review, on behalf of the Legislature or the citizens of this state, of the validity or invalidity of any administrative rule to which the committee has voted an objection and which has not been withdrawn, modified, repealed, or amended to meet the objection.
 Judicial review under this paragraph shall not be initiated until the Governor and the agency head of the agency making the rule to which the committee has objected have been notified of the committee's proposed action and have been given a reasonable opportunity, not to exceed 60 days, for consultation with the committee.
-The committee is authorized to expend public funds from its appropriation for the purpose of seeking judicial review.

-(I) Maintain a continuous review of the administrative rulemaking process, including a review of agency procedure and of complaints based on such agency procedure.

-(m) Establish measurement criteria to evaluate whether agencies are complying with the delegation of legislative authority in adopting and implementing rules.

-(3) Expenses required for the work of the committee shall be included in and paid from the appropriation for legislative expense.

-(4) The committee shall undertake and maintain a systematic and continuous review of statutes that authorize agencies to adopt rules and shall make recommendations to the appropriate standing committees of the Senate and the House of Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
-The annual report submitted pursuant to paragraph (2)(f) shall include a schedule for the required systematic review of existing statutes, a summary of the status of this review, and any recommendations provided to the standing committees during the preceding year.
+The committee is authorized to expend public funds from its appropriation for the purpose of seeking judicial review. - (I) Maintain a continuous review of the administrative rulemaking process, including a review of agency procedure and of complaints based on such agency procedure. - (m) Establish measurement criteria to evaluate whether agencies are complying with the delegation of legislative authority in adopting and implementing rules. - (3) Expenses required for the work of the committee shall be included in and paid from the appropriation for legislative expense. - (4) The committee shall maintain a continuous review of statutes that authorize agencies to adopt rules and shall make recommendations to the appropriate standing committees of the Senate and the House of Representatives as to the advisability of considering changes to the delegated legislative authority to adopt rules in specific circumstances.
+The annual report submitted pursuant to paragraph (2)(f) shall include any recommendations provided to the standing committees during the preceding year.

 History.-s.
 2, ch.
 74-310; s.
 1, ch.
 77-453; s.
 2, ch.
 79-400; s.
 4, ch.
 80-391; s.
 3, ch.
 91-429; s.
 6, ch.
 92-166; s.
 24, ch.
 95-147; s.
 2, ch.
-96-159.
+96-159; s.
+1, ch.
+2006-82.